logicalperson0/alx-low_level_programming/0x01-variables_if_else_while/README.md

 1 The file 1-last_digit.c  program will assign a random number to the variable n each time it is executed. and prints out the last digit.

 2 The file 2-print_alphabet.c a program that prints the alphabet in lowercase

+3 The file 3-print_alphabets.c a program that prints the alphabet in lowercase, and then in uppercase